-The Eleventh National Take Back Day was held on April 30, 2016, from 10 a.m. to 2 p.m. when residents discarded expired, unwanted and unused prescription and over-the-counter medications at 12 sites in Lehigh County.
+The Twelfth National Take Back Day was held on October 22, 2016, from 10 a.m. to 2 p.m. when residents discarded expired, unwanted and unused prescription and over-the-counter medications at 11 sites in Lehigh County.

-The collection sites were at the South Whitehall Township, Fountain Hill, Upper Macungie Township, Catasauqua, Whitehall Township, Emmaus and Upper Saucon Township police departments, South Mall (Central Court), Giant supermarket on W. Emmaus Avenue in Allentown, Supremo Foods on N. Seventh Street in Allentown, the Westgate Mall (main entrance), and Camp Olympic on S. Cedar Crest Boulevard.
+The collection sites were at the South Whitehall Township, Fountain Hill, Upper Macungie Township, Catasauqua, Emmaus and Upper Saucon Township police departments, South Mall (Central Court), Giant supermarket on W. Emmaus Avenue in Allentown, Redner's Market on Airport Road in Allentown, the Westgate Mall (main entrance), and Camp Olympic on S. Cedar Crest Boulevard.

 Year-round, there are permanent collection boxes that the public can use to dispose of medications at